The Gold Medal

 J. S. D. Tory Research and Writing Awards

-The firm of Torys LLP (formerly Tory DesLauriers and Binnington) has established these awards to encourage and recognize student writing.
-The Student Awards Committee, on the basis of recommendations made by the editorial board of the Osgoode Hall Law Journal, will make the awards to students who have written papers as part of their program of studies of publishable or potentially publishable quality.
+Torys LLP established these awards to encourage and recognize student writing.
+Full-time graduate or JD students registered in a degree program at Osgoode Hall Law School are eligible to apply and may submit a paper which has been written for a law school course, seminar or supervised research, or which has already been accepted for publication by a legal journal.
 Normally four awards will be made each year.
 A student wishing to apply for an award may do so by submitting a copy of her/his essay to the Student Financial Services Office.
 A deadline will be established and advertised each year in the fall semester.

 Jack Walker QC Award for Excellence in Legal Ethics and Professionalism